anjanhans/portfolio/E-commerce-sales-order/README.md

 The primary goal is to identify:

 - When are sales occurring
-- What product are driving sales
+- What products are driving sales
 - Which customers contributes to most revenue
 - Operational issues such as return and cancellation rates